ssurenr/notes/EBI/technical-exercise.md

 makes life easier for the application deployment later on.
 Longhorn takes care of the backup and restore of the volumes in case of a disaster.

-## Step 5: Provisioning WordPress
+## 2. Provisioning WordPress

-Inspect WordPress helm chart.
+### Step 1: Perform a initial deployment

+We will use bitnami WordPress helm chart for deploying.
+Let's start by inspecting the WordPress helm chart.

 ```shell
 helm template my-release oci://registry-1.docker.io/bitnamicharts/wordpress
 ```

-What we are looking for?
+###### What we are looking for?
 1. What resources are being created?
 2. Is there a provision to scale the deployment?
 3. How does the chart handles liveness and readiness probes?